I'm a member

 For women with early-stage, invasive breast cancer (i.e. cancer extends beyond the basement membrane of the milk ducts into adjacent tissue), adjuvant chemotherapy provides the same proportional benefit regardless of prognosis.
 However, the absolute benefit of chemotherapy depends on the baseline risk of recurrence.
 For example, women with the best prognosis have small tumors, are estrogen receptor positive, and lymph node negative.
 These women have an approximately 15% baseline risk of recurrence; approximately 85% of these patients would be disease-free at 10 years with tamoxifen treatment alone and could avoid the toxicity of chemotherapy if they could be accurately identified.
 Conventional risk classifiers estimate recurrence risk by considering criteria such as tumor size, type, grade and histologic characteristics; hormone receptor status; and lymph node status.
 However, no single classifier is considered a gold standard, and several common criteria have qualitative or subjective components that add variability to risk estimates.
 As a result, more patients are treated with chemotherapy than can benefit.
 Better predictors of baseline risk could help women, who prefer to avoid chemotherapy if assured that their risk is low, make better treatment decisions in consultation with their physicians.

 Recently, several groups have identified panels of gene expression markers (“signatures”) that appear to predict the baseline risk of breast cancer recurrence after surgery, radiation therapy, and hormonal therapy (for hormone receptor-positive tumors) in women with node-negative disease.
-Five gene expression tests are commercially available in the U.S.: Oncotype DX™ (a 21-gene reverse transcriptase-polymerase chain reaction [RT-PCR] assay; Genomic Health), the 70-gene signature MammaPrint® (Agendia), Mammostrat® Breast Cancer Test (Clarient Diagnostic Services), the Breast Cancer IndexSM, a combination of the Molecular Grade Index (MGI) and the HOXB13:IL17BR Index (bioTheranostics), the BreastOncPx™ (Breast Cancer Prognosis Gene Expression Assay; LabCorp), NexCourse® Breast IHC4 (Geneoptix), and the PAM50 Breast Cancer Intrinsic Classifier (ARUP National Reference Laboratory).
-If these panels are more accurate than current conventional classifiers, they could be used to aid chemotherapy decision-making, where current guidelines do not strongly advocate its use, without negatively affecting disease free and overall survival outcomes.
+Several gene expression tests commercially available in the U.S. are listed in the table below.
+If these panels are more accurate risk predictors than current conventional classifiers, they could be used to aid chemotherapy decision making when current guidelines do not strongly advocate chemotherapy, without negatively affecting disease-free and overall survival (OS).